What is Academic WorldQuest?

 Each year the questions for both the regional and national Academic WorldQuestsTM are taken from the study guide published by the World Affairs Councils of America.
 It contains to the required readings from which all the questions will be taken.
-This year’s study guide can be found here, and the study guides for recent years can also be found below.
-This year’s question categories are:
+This year’s study guide will be made available at a future date.

 How to Register

 To register please complete our online form.
 We accept payment via mailed checks and credit cards through the online form.
 If mailing a check, please make it payable to World Affairs Council of KY/S.IN and address it to:

 *NOTICE: your registration is not confirmed until we receive your registration payment.

 September — Organize a group of students & complete registration forms

 October — Complete registration forms by Oct.
 31 for early reg. fee ($50)

 Nov.–Dec. — Schedule weekly practices with teams; monitor their studying with provided study guides

 February — Local (State) competition at Bellarmine University on February 3rd.